Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

 | All non tile specific QuPath things are implemented and documented by `paquo`.
   Please refer to paquo's `documentation <https://paquo.readthedocs.io/en/latest/index.html>`_ for these functionalities.
-| The focus of the package is on the use of tiles in QuPath, for example to enable a pytorch workflow.
+| The focus of the package is on the use of tiles in QuPath, for example, to enable a pytorch workflow.
   To get started with QuPath tiling in `python`, here are a few examples of how to use `moth`:

 -------------------------------